ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 To contribute a new derived variable, it is also necessary to define a name for it and to provide the corresponding CMOR table.
 This is to guarantee the proper metadata definition is attached to the derived data.
-Such custom CMOR tables are collected as part of the `ESMValTool core package
+Such custom CMOR tables are collected as part of the `ESMValCore package
 <https://github.com/ESMValGroup/ESMValCore>`_.
 By default, the variable
 derivation will be applied only if the variable is not already available in the input data, but the derivation can be forced by setting the appropriate flag.